Seednode/roulette/README.md

 You can specify a sorting pattern via the `sort=` query parameter, assuming the `-s|--sort` flag is enabled.

-A value of `asc` means files will be served in ascending order (lowest-numbered to highest).
+A value of `sort=asc` means files will be served in ascending order (lowest-numbered to highest).

 If a file exists with a numbered suffix one higher than the currently displayed file, it will be served next.

-A value of `desc` means files will be serve in descending order (highest-numbered to lowest).
+A value of `sort=desc` means files will be serve in descending order (highest-numbered to lowest).

 If a file exists with a numbered suffix one lower than the currently displayed file, it will be served next.

 In either case, if no sequential file is found, a new random one will be chosen.

-For `asc`, the lowest-numbered file matching a given name will be served first.
+For `sort=asc`, the lowest-numbered file matching a given name will be served first.

-For `desc`, the highest-numbered file will be served instead.
+For `sort=desc`, the highest-numbered file will be served instead.

+If any other (or no) value is provided, the selected file will be random.

-These patterns require sequentially-numbered files matching the following pattern: `filename###.extension`.
+Note: These patterns require sequentially-numbered files matching the following pattern: `filename###.extension`.

 ## Usage output
 ```